Lethal Company: Gameplay

 Lethal Company is a cooperative video game for up to four players played in first-person perspective.
 Set in a retro-futuristic setting, players work as contracted employees of "The Company".
 They can communicate with each other through the in-game proximity chat, as well as proximity text chat.
 Players are tasked with visiting abandoned moons to collect as much scrap as possible.
-Each moon has one facility containing procedurally-generated rooms, alongside valuable scrap, hazardous traps, and malicious creatures.
+Each moon has one facility, either a factory, mansion, or mine, containing procedurally-generated rooms, alongside valuable scrap, hazardous traps, and malicious creatures.
 Players must work quickly and return to their ship before midnight, or the autopilot will leave without them.
 If there are no living players on board the ship as it leaves the planet, all collected scrap will be lost.
 Collected scrap is sold at the Company moon, 71-Gordion, to obtain Company credits.
+The most valuable of the scrap will be cash registers, bee hives, gold bars, and the rarest item in the game, a Zed-Dog.
 At the end of each deadline, if the players sell enough scrap to reach the required quota, they will begin another three-day cycle with a higher profit goal.
 Failure to meet the Company's quota results in players being ejected into space; this constitutes a game over.

-Players may only carry four items at a time, including one item requiring both hands.
+Players may only carry four items at a time (five if counting the equipment slot), including one item requiring both hands.
 Two-handed scrap items, while typically the most valuable, prevent one from performing certain actions when held, like climbing ladders and picking up more items.
-All carriable equipment (such as flashlights or walkie-talkies) and pieces of scrap require one free item slot each.
+All carriable scrap requires one free item slot each.
+There is a fifth slot that is reserved for carrying one-handed equipment that can be accessed by pressing tab.
+This is separate from the four slots used for holding scrap, as scrap cannot be put into the slot.
 Players can use their ship's onboard computer terminal to navigate to moons and spend their earned Company credits on equipment and humorous ship accessories, such as a shower or toilet.
+Furniture also contributes to a hidden 'luck' value which has the chance to decrease the player's quota depending on how much furniture is on the ship.
 The terminal may also be used to view the positions of other players, open security doors, or temporarily disable landmines and turrets inside the facility.